 Now that we've got a byte array the rest becomes quite simple.
 We can just step through the array and Xor each value with a key and get back the encoded char code:

 Dim A as Long Dim Key as Byte Dim Temp() as Byte 'Encode a string StringToArray "test", Temp 'Xor array Key = 55 For A = 0 To UBound( Temp ) Temp( A ) = Temp( A ) Xor Key Next 'Show result MsgBox ArrayToString( Temp ) 'Will show "CRDC"

-If you understood this feel free to play around with it - that was your first encryption now.
+If you understood this feel free to play around with it - congratulations to your first encryption.
 In the next part I'll show you how to develop a more secure encoding.
 However we'll continue using Xor in this tutorial - that's a fast and nice way but you'll never reach the point where your code is unbeatable.
 Just because people can still do a little reverse engineering and extract your code.

-Other codes, like the famous RSA, are quite different here - everyone knows exactly how it works but still no one can break the encryption.
+Other codes, like the famous RSA, work completely different - everyone knows exactly what it does but still no one can break the encryption.
 That's because our computers are still too slow to solve a mathematical problem (within a useful time) which is the core idea of RSA: Factorization.

 Coming back to our little encryption routine.
 As you've seen Xor works quite simple - basically it's nothing more than some kind of addition.
 Remember that ABC Xor 12 = MNO and even worse: AAAA Xor 12 = MMMM!
-That's a pattern we have to destroy, otherwise the code would be crackable for nearly everyone.
+That's a pattern we have to destroy, because patterns always help cracking a code.

 The only way to get irregulary results is changing the key while encoding.
 Note that it does not matter what happens to the key, as long as you can re-construct the changes when decoding.
 For example we could just add some value to the key within the loop: